Skip to content

 Theoretical conceptualizations

-3. Consider FII whenever you come across a perplexing presentation – it’s more common than some of the other, very rare, diagnoses we chase.
+Consider fabricated and induced illness whenever you encounter a perplexing presentation – it’s more common than some of the other, very rare, diagnoses we chase.

-5. If you are even considering FII as a differential diagnosis, make early contact with your hospital’s child protection team – as you would for a consulting service to see an opinion.
+If you are even considering FII as a differential diagnosis, contact your hospital’s child protection team early – as you would for a consulting service to see an opinion.

 The focus must be on the outcomes or the impact on the child’s health and development and not initially on attempts to diagnose the parent or carer.

-Detailed descriptions of the impact of the carer’s behaviour on the child are more useful than diagnostic labels which may distract from the central issue of harm to the child.
-Recognition of the carer’s difficulties is neither necessary nor sufficient for the diagnosis of FII.
+Detailed descriptions of the impact of the carer’s behaviour on the child are more useful than diagnostic labels, which may distract from the central issue of harm to the child.
+Recognition of the carer’s difficulties is neither necessary nor sufficient to diagnose FII.

 So, who was Munchausen?